 Of all the figures that showed up in the mid 2000's from Asian sellers, the one below is most flummoxing.
 Pretty much all of the other figures were variants of figures that actually saw release.
 A few were legit unproduced figures, but they were backed up by having appeared at conventions or in Hasbro documentation.
 This Steel Brigade figure, though, did not.
 His origins are completely unknown.

 There was a ton of speculation on this figure.
 Perhaps he was planned as a mail away that never came to be.
 He might have been spec-ed out for inclusion in the Anti Venom or Greenshirts Toys R Us sets, but was cancelled.
-He might have been a run to see get the head that was then used to create the Anti Venom helmets.
+He might have been a run to see if the head that was then used to create the Anti Venom helmets was usable.
 (Though this is unlikely.)
 He might have been a figure that was blocked by a cabal of secret collectors who were out to destroy the collecting community.
 Or, he might have been part of a planned product that never got far enough along for Hasbro to actually announce it.
 Whatever his origin, though, the figure sparked immense interest among collectors.

 The figure is often denoted as a Tiger Force Steel Brigade figure.
 However, there is no reason for this name other than collectors were looking for a way to distinguish him from existing Steel Brigade figures at the time.
 His cammo does not resemble Tiger Force in any way.
 And, there's no indication he would have been released in a Tiger Force bannered set.
 But, the name persists and is a decent way to differentiate the figure from the release Steel Brigade figures that are out there.